6th Arkansas Infantry Regiment: History

 From December 31, 1862, through January 2, 1863, the 6th and 7th Consolidated Arkansas Infantry Regiment was heavily engaged in the Battle of Murfreesboro, losing a total of 29 killed and 140 wounded.
 The unit fought in the Battle of Chickamauga and the Battles for Chattanooga.
 Colonel D. A. Gillespie was wounded at Chickamauga and died in a hospital on October 26, 1862.
 The combined regiment had 16 disabled at the Battle of Ringgold Gap, totaled 314 men and 265 arms in December 1863, and sustained 66 casualties in the Battle of Atlanta.
 The entire regiment was captured along with several other regiments during the Battle of Jonesboro, which was part of the Atlanta campaign, but the men were released several weeks later in a prisoner exchange.
 They joined the Army of Tennessee in time to participate in the Franklin-Nashville Campaign.
 After the retreat from Tennessee, the regiment was moved to North Carolina where it took part in the final charge of the army during the Battle of Bentonville.

+Battles

 The 6th - 7th Arkansas actively took part in the following battles, skirmishes and campaigns: